Rohit-Patekar1/wallet-backend/README.md

 ## Database Design and Transactions

+Loom video link.
+MongoDB transaction example and implementation have been shown in the video `https://www.loom.com/share/8273d504b1864354ab0b835fdbcd725e`.

 Our wallet application uses MongoDB as its NoSQL database, leveraging the flexible schema and high performance of MongoDB for handling wallet transactions and balances.

 ### Transactions in MongoDB